nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Suppose the following patients were added.

-`addPatient n/John Doe d/Administer 3ml of example medicine`
+`add n/John Doe d/Administer 3ml of example medicine`

-`addPatient n/Betsy Crowe d/Change dressing on left arm`
+`add n/Betsy Crowe d/Change dressing on left arm`
 * `listTask` will display:
   * `Administer 3ml of example medicine FOR John Doe`
   * `Change dressing on left arm FOR Betsy Crowe`